plone/training/gatsby/data.rst

 Site metadata
 -------------

-As we'll see in the next chapters, there are several configuration files in every project, that allows us to customize different aspects of the site.
+As we'll see in the next chapters, there are different configuration files in every project, that allows us to customize different aspects of the site.
 There is a file (gatsby-config.js) where we can set some general site metadata that can be queried with GraphQL and used in pages.

 For example, if we need to show the sitename in every page, we don't want to write it in every page, because it can change in the future.